rust-lang/rfcs/text/0000-generators.md

     type Blocked = !;
 }
 ```
 Here we give `Blocked` the never type.
-This means that our executor can only run generators which do return `Blocked` from the `State` enum; since there aren't any instances of `!`.
+This means that our executor can only run generators which don't return `Blocked` from the `State` enum; since there aren't any instances of `!`.
 Our executor can only run generators which cannot block.
 This is why we call `()` the synchronous executor.

 We can now define a function which runs generators which do not yield and do not block using our executor.
 Note that generators which cannot block and cannot yield are just regular closures from a caller perspective.
 ```rust